Categories

 Adding a Fringe

-Scarf has 14 tassels on each side, one for every 2 rows.
-If you have more or less rows, adjust the number of tassels to fit the width of your scarf.
+The scarf has 14 tassels on each side, one for every 2 rows.
+If you have more or fewer rows, adjust the number of tassels to fit the width of your scarf.

 I have chosen to match the colour of the tassels to the rows they are attached to.
 But it doesn’t need to be!
-You can evenly distribute all the different colours in each tassel after you cut all the pieces.
+After you cut all the pieces, you can evenly distribute all the different colours in each tassel.

-Fold the 4 strands of yarn in half to form a loop.
-Insert your hook into the spot where you’d like to add the tassel and pull all strands of yarn through.
+• Fold the 4 strands of yarn in half to form a loop.
+Insert your hook into the spot where you want to attach the tassel and pull all strands of yarn through.

 attaching fringe to crochet scarf